We try to reach our goal of more climate action and sustainability in a parallel approach:

 - Creating awaerness for climate change by telling the stories of the Marshall Islands

-- Supporting WAM on the technical and political level
+- Supporting WAM, our project partner on the Marshall Islands, on the technical and political level

 Creating Awareness: Wa kuk Wa jimor